by Sarah Grossbart | Sun., Nov. 24, 2019 3:00 AM

-"I'm very blessed with have the best support system that I could ever ask for or ever dream of," the singer gushed during a January 2017 Facebook Live session.
+"I'm very blessed with having the best support system that I could ever ask for or ever dream of," the singer gushed during a January 2017 Facebook Live session.
 "My husband is pretty awesome...You see Russell playing on the field; he's that same person at home.
 I think even cooler!
 He's an awesome support system to me and best friend so that makes a world of difference."

-Having been raised to be the type of person who uses his powers of fame for good, Wilson is a regular visitor to the Seattle Children's Hospital, calling his Tuesday outings "the best day of the week for me," in a recent interview with GQ, "since I get to see the kids.
+Having been raised to be the type of person who uses his powers of fame for good, Wilson is a regular visitor to the Seattle Children's Hospital, calling his Tuesday outings "the best day of the week for me," in a 2018 interview with GQ, "since I get to see the kids.
 I'm praying for a glimpse of hope for them."

 It's an activity he and Ciara have grown to love doing together, along with their work for their Why Not You Foundation that partners with other organizations supporting children's health, education and access to the arts.
 "It just reminds you of why you do what you do," she shared with E!
 News.
 "It puts things in perspective and it's a beautiful thing.
 We both really enjoy that and I think there's no greater feeling than knowing that you're actually making a difference in someone's life."

 For the past several years, Wilson has been doing that work on a macro level, both with his own children and the kids he visits each week.
 "This dude was made to be a dad," an insider told E!
 News.
 "He has always surrounded himself with children, whether he was helping them through his charities or working with them during football season."